Here Is the News: Music video

 The official music video for the song features the four official ELO members at the time, Jeff Lynne, Bev Bevan, Kelly Groucutt and Richard Tandy, as well as touring musician Mik Kaminski, acting as journalists in a parody newsroom scene.
 This is interspersed with footage of Lynne dressed as a TV newsreader, singing the lyrics to the song as if performing a TV news broadcast.

 Legacy

 The intro of 'Here is the News' is also used in the idents and channel branding of the VPRO, a Dutch broadcasting channel.
-The idents of the VPRO with 'Here is the News' have been used as leaders on television since 1981 (except 1985–1987), and are used since 2010 at the end of a program.
+The idents of the VPRO with 'Here is the News' have been used as leaders on television since 1981, and are used since 2003 at the end of a program.
 The VPRO used to use the intro on the radio to inform listeners of Radio 3 (later NPO 3FM) that a program of the VPRO was about to start.
-The intro of the song was also used by Television Malta in the intro to their news program between 1988 and 1999; now it is used by Radio Aniol Beskidow as news jingle.
+The intro of the song was also used by TVM in Malta in the intro to their news program L-aħbarijiet between 1987 and 1992, as well as in the regional news programme Vmeste ("Together") in the Russian region of Novosibirsk on the local branch of TV station Mir from 1994 to 1995; now it is used by Polish radio station Radio Aniol Beskidow as a news jingle.